gombosc/WebDevelopment2023/README.md

 - added styles with tachyons, read more on its documentation
 - created a function to loop through each user when button is clicked, as well as removing elements and displaying message when no users left
 - practiced fixing problems on my own and researching

+<strong> Day 73 </strong>
+- started a new API project, insert a number that returns some info about that number
+- worked on the css template before working on the function
+- tried working with bootstrap some more, learning more about it
+- doing stuff from scratch is pretty tough right now